Last Updated on

 Autumn (March, April & May)

 The leaves are falling, the temperatures are cooling, it’s time for autumn.
 Temperatures on average will be around 15-20 degrees throughout the country but that will also depend on where, as mentioned above.
-If you are coming to New Zealand this can be a gamble, especially if you want to do hiking and anything outdoors.
+If you are coming to New Zealand this can be a gamble, especially if you want to do hiking (Check out this awesome hiking guide to NZ) and anything outdoors.
 However, in my experience, the seasons are changing and its becoming winter a bit later than normal so you can choose to take the gamble and visit New Zealand at this time.

 Winter (June, July & August)